devopology/tools/README.md

 # UBER jar

-The project include a Packager that will build an UBER jar (jar with all dependencies - minuse those use for testing.)
+The project includes a "packager" that will build an UBER jar (jar with all dependencies - minuse those use for testing.)
+The Packager class is part of the source code, so it's a good example of how do do things.

 Using Linux ...

 1. Build the project (steps above)
 5. execute  bash -e package-UBER.sh

 The resulting UBER jar will be located in target directory.
-The Packager class is part of the source code, so it's a good example of how do do things.

 # Using